italomangueira/MediFlow/README.md

 When the `CreateCustomer` method is called:

-1. `CreateCustomerHandler` handles the request
+1. `CreateProductHandler` handles the request
 2. It creates and persists the customer (simulated)
-3. It publishes a `CustomerCreatedEvent`
+3. It publishes a `ProductCreatedEvent`
 4. `SendWelcomeEmailHandler` handles the event

 This structure cleanly separates **commands** (which change state and return a result) from **notifications** (which communicate to the rest of the system that something happened).